nikitaresh/image_streaming/README.md

 ## Server
-Server application locates in [image_streaming/projects/server/](projects/server/) directory.
+Server application is located in [image_streaming/projects/server/](projects/server/) directory.
 This console application provides connection of camera and viewer clients, transfer of control commands and transferring images from a camera to clients.
 Server project was written in C++ and depends only on Qt5 library, so you can build this application on different Operating Systems, which support Qt5 library.
 Before running the server, make sure that the server port (default value 555) is opened: an exception has been added to the firewall (on Windows OS) and the server port is accessible from Viewer and Raspberry Pi networks.

 ## Raspberry Pi application
-The pi_camera_client application locates in [image_streaming/projects/pi_camera_client/](projects/pi_camera_client/) directory.
+The pi_camera_client application is located in [image_streaming/projects/pi_camera_client/](projects/pi_camera_client/) directory.
 This console application provides image transfer from the Raspberry Pi Camera to the Server.
 The pi_camera_client was written in C++ and depends on Qt5, OpenCV and raspicam libraries.
 The raspicam library version 0.1.6 already located in [image_streaming/thirdparty/raspicam-0.1.6/](thirdparty/raspicam-0.1.6/) directory.

 **Build steps for Raspberry Pi with Ubuntu MATE OS**: